 Winter Activities For Kids

 Your kiddos will have fun learning about the letter W and the wonderful walrus with our walrus worksheets.
-These free printables will have the arctic animal guide kids through the W maze and practice their handwriting.
-After working on letter recognition and writing, kids will label the different parts of a walrus.
+These free printables will have the Arctic Animal guide kids through the W maze and help them practice their handwriting.

 Keep your little cubs cozy inside by giving them these polar bear color by numbers worksheets to work on.
 They’ll practice color and number recognition when they match the numbers on the page to their corresponding colors.
 Once they’re finished, they’ll reveal the adorable little polar bear pictures!

 Have the kids help the snowmen finish drawing their pictures with these snowman dot to dots!
 These free pages are a great way to help your little learners practice sequencing, recognizing numbers, and focusing when they connect the dots to 20.
-They’ll have a fun snowman picture to color in once they’re done, so grab these printables and the crayons for some winter fun.

 Share With Us

-Did you make this craft with your kids or students?
+Did you make this activity with your kids or students?
 We’d love to feature them on our social media!

-For a chance to have your child’s craft featured, simply snap a picture of the completed project and post it to our Facebook page, email it to us directly by clicking here, or use #simpleeverydaymom on your social media!
+For a chance to have your child’s project featured, simply snap a picture of the completed project and post it to our Facebook page, email it to us directly by clicking here, or use #simpleeverydaymom on your social media!

 Snowy Owl Name Craft For Kids